slon is the daemon application that "runs" Slony-I replication. A slon instance must be run for each node in a Slony-I cluster.

 See more details on slon_conf_command_on_log_archive.

-quit based on SYNC provider quit_sync_provider
+-q quit based on SYNC provider quit_sync_provider indicates which provider's

 worker thread should be watched in order to terminate after a